marc2k3/marc2k3.github.io/docs/component/run-main.md

 [Download :material-download:](../files/foo_run_main-1.1.0.fb2k-component){ .md-button }

 ## Overview
 This component is for executing main menu commands via the command line.

-While `foobar2000` itself has a command line handler built in, it is less useful because:
+While `foobar2000` itself has a command line handler built in, it is less useful
+because:

--it does not support dyanmically generated menu commands -it cannot disambiguate between menu item names that might appear more than once under different sub-menus.
+- it does not support dyanmically generated menu commands
+- it cannot disambiguate between menu item names that might appear more than once under different sub-menus.

 This component address both of those issues meaning you can use it to